JohnsoN98X/modern-portfolio/README.md

 ## ⚙️ Data Input Requirements

 - All inputs must be `pandas.Series` or `pandas.DataFrame` depending on the class:
-  - `MeanVarOpt` expects a DataFrame of asset returns.
+  - `MeanVarianceOpt` expects a DataFrame of asset returns.
   - `CAPM` expects a DataFrame of assets and a separate Series for market returns.
 - The index must represent dates.
 If not explicitly a `DatetimeIndex`, the class will attempt to convert it using `pd.to_datetime()`.
 - Inputs must contain **daily log-returns**.